Tethered vs Untethered EV Chargers in the UK: 2026 Guide

 Is one type faster than the other?

 No. Charging speed depends on the charger rating and your electrical supply, not the cable type.
+Both tethered and untethered chargers deliver identical performance at the same power rating.

 Can I change from tethered to untethered later?